vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 ### Airspace
 CN ADC is responsible for the Class D airspace within the Camden CTR (Defined as 2nm radius YSCN) from SFC to 2000ft.

-Outside TWR hours, airspace reverts to Class G. CTAF procedures apply.
+Outside tower hours, airspace reverts to Class G. CTAF procedures apply.

 ### Taxiing
 Refer to the diagram for the manoeuvring, apron, and movement areas.